How Long Does Prednisone Stay In Your System: What you need to know

 Saliva Tests:

 Saliva tests have a relatively shorter detection window for Prednisone.
-However, they are the least invasive and easy to use.
+However, they are the least invasive and easiest to use.
 Therefore, they are mostly preferred where immediate detection is required.

 Blood Tests: